NCICCGPO/HCMI-Flagship-Manuscript/README.md

 Pipelines are included as submodules and documented at: `pipelines/`

 - **Pre-processing & Utility Scripts** —
 Support scripts used for data preparation and intermediate analysis steps: `scripts/analyses/`.
-This directory includes the `HCMI-single-nuclei` submodule containing all snRNA-seq analyses Jupyter notebooks.
+This directory contains the `HCMI-single-nuclei` submodule, which includes all Jupyter notebooks for snRNA-seq analyses.

 - **Visualization & Manuscript Figure Scripts** —
 Scripts used to generate figures included in the manuscript: `scripts/figures/`